What is hand, foot, and mouth disease?

 Living with hand, foot, and mouth disease

 Living with hand, foot, and mouth disease is a short-term challenge since the symptoms go away in about a week.
 As a parent caring for a child who has the virus, your primary goals are to keep your child comfortable and hydrated.
-It is best to keep them at home to rest and away from situations that will infect others.
+It is best to keep them at home to rest and to avoid situations that will infect others.

 Questions to ask your doctor